Moliki-Salman/dashboard-zoo-cologne-challenge/TASKS.md

 Now that we know that is broken, let's try to get things running again, step by step.
 First we should aim to just get the project to start.
 Please fix the problem that stops `pnpm run dev` from working out.
 Then:

--   document the loaded page with a brief description,h
+-   document the loaded page with a brief description,
 -   document the problems that needed to be resolved to make it work (so that we can avoid and quicker fix them in the future!)

 Zookeepers reported that the error sometimes changes when reloading the page after the initial start.

 // Your solution
+- The error: "alert is not defined" occured because of the alert function on line 4 of the app.vue file.
+The error was  resolved by deleting the alert function.
+- After restarting the server, the dashboard displaces the page content but the console indicates an error.
+- Fixed console error by correcting the typo error  [ ANlMALS => ANIMALS ] on line 5 in /server/api/animals.get.ts

 ### Task 3: Start the documentation